Xapier14/action-api/README.md

    > **Note:**
    > The Google Cloud Project ID is required if using ReCaptcha, not the project name.
    > If you are using MongoDB Atlas, just paste the connection string from your dashboard and append '/action-api' to specify the database.
-   > If you do not have an Azure subscription to use Azure Blob Storage or have not installed Azurite (Azure emulator), leave the field blank to fallback to local storage.
+   > A valid license is required to use this software.

 1. Run the `start` script.
    ```